oliviawestmacottssw/SSW.Rules.Content/rules/do-you-reference-websites-when-you-implement-something-you-found-on-google/rule.md

  Hide();
  }
 }
-Good Example: The website where the solution was found is referenced in the comments​​
+Good Example: The website where the solution was found is referenced in the comments

-​